nishant34/I-seg_Focus/README.md

 * Each case has 256x256x144 MRI scan of vioxel base representation.
 * Annotations into 4 categories are also provided for the train set.

+# Code_structure
+* To bring the data in .h5 format run the following code: